Python Diagnostic Plots

 Syntax

 There are several different methods for generating diagnostic plots in statsmodels.
-Two common methods are plot_partregress_grid()
+Two common methods are plot_partregress_grid() and plot_regress_exog().
+These methods work with a fitted regression results object.

 plot_partregress_grid()

-method generates diagnostic plots for all explanatory variables in the model.
+The plot_partregress_grid() method generates diagnostic plots for all explanatory variables in the model.
 It helps assess the relationship between the residuals and each independent variable.

-The syntax for using plot_partregress_grid()
+The syntax for using plot_partregress_grid() is:

 results.plot_partregress_grid()

-refers to the fitted regression results object.
+resultsrefers to the fitted regression results object.

 plot_regress_exog()

-method generates residual plots for a specific independent variable.
+The plot_regress_exog() method generates residual plots for a specific independent variable.
 This can help check the assumption of linearity with respect to a particular predictor.

-The syntax for using plot_regress_exog()
+The syntax for using plot_regress_exog() is:

 results.plot_regress_exog(exog_idx)

-is the index of the explanatory variable whose relationship with the dependent variable you want to plot.
+resultsrefers to the fitted regression results object.exog_idxis the index of the explanatory variable whose relationship with the dependent variable you want to plot.

 Example

-Below is an example demonstrating how to generate diagnostic plots for a linear regression model using statsmodels
+Below is an example demonstrating how to generate diagnostic plots for a linear regression model using statsmodels:

 import statsmodels.api as smimport numpy as npimport pandas as pdimport matplotlib.pyplot as plt# Create synthetic datanp.random.seed(0)X = np.random.rand(100, 2)X = sm.add_constant(X) # Add constant (intercept)y = X[:, 1] + X[:, 2] + np.random.randn(100) # Dependent variable with some noise# Fit linear regression modelmodel = sm.OLS(y, X)results = model.fit()# Generate diagnostic plots for all variablesfig = plt.figure(figsize=(10, 8))fig = sm.graphics.plot_partregress_grid(results)plt.show()# Alternatively, generate a residual plot for the first independent variablefig = plt.figure(figsize=(10, 8))fig = sm.graphics.plot_regress_exog(results, 1)plt.show()